Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Methods

 \section{Methods}

-\textbf{Our approach: pitting capability suppression defenses against capability elicitation attacks.} For unlearning experiments, we experiment with 65 models trained using 8 different unlearning methods.
+\textbf{Our approach -- pitting capability suppression defenses against capability elicitation attacks.} Here, we study capability suppression methods that depend on both removing knowledge from the model (unlearning) and teaching the model to robustly refuse (jailbreaking) requests.
+For unlearning experiments, we experiment with 65 models trained using 8 different unlearning methods.
 For jailbreaking experiments, we experiment with 9 models off the shelf from prior works.
 In both cases, we pit these defenses against a set of 11 input-space and model tampering attacks to either elicit `unlearned' knowledge or jailbreak the model.
 In \Cref{tab:attacks_defenses}, we list all unlearning methods, off-the-shelf models, and attacks we use.
-Since the input-space attacks that we use are held out, we treat them as proxies for `unforeseen' input-space attacks in our evaluations.
+Since the input-space attacks that we use are held out, we treat them as proxies for novel input-space attacks in our evaluations (see also \citet{hofstatter2025elicitation}).

-\textbf{Unlearned models for unlearning experiments:} We unlearn dual-use bio-hazardous knowledge on Llama-3-8B-Instruct \cite{dubey2024llama} with the unlearning methods listed in \Cref{tab:attacks_defenses} and outlined in \Cref{app:unlearning_methods}.
+\textbf{Defenses -- machine unlearning methods:} We unlearn dual-use bio-hazardous knowledge on Llama-3-8B-Instruct \cite{dubey2024llama} with the unlearning methods listed in \Cref{tab:attacks_defenses} and outlined in \Cref{app:unlearning_methods}.
 For all methods, we train on 1,600 examples of max length 512 from the bio-remove-split of the WMDP `forget set' \citep{li2024wmdp}, and up to 1,600 examples of max length 512 from Wikitext as the `retain set'.
 For the 8 unlearning methods listed in \Cref{tab:attacks_defenses}, we take 8 checkpoints evenly spaced across training.
 Finally, we also use the public release of the ``TAR-v2'' model from \citet{tamirisa2024tamper} as a 9th TAR model.
 In total, the 8 checkpoints each from the 8 methods we implemented plus the TAR model from \citet{tamirisa2024tamper} resulted in 65 models.

-\textbf{Fine-tuned models for jailbreaking experiments:} For jailbreaking experiments, we use the 9 fine-tuned Llama3-8B-Instruct models off the shelf listed in \Cref{tab:attacks_defenses}.
+\textbf{Defenses -- refusal fine-tuned models:} For jailbreaking experiments, we use the 9 fine-tuned Llama3-8B-Instruct models off the shelf listed in \Cref{tab:attacks_defenses}.
 The first 8 are all fine-tuned for robust refusal of harmful requests.
 Of these, `RR' \citep{zou2023representation} and `LAT' \citep{sheshadri2024targeted} are state-of-the-art for open-weight jailbreak robust models \citep{li2024llm, haizelabs2023cascade}.
 The final `Orenguteng' model was fine-tuned to be `helpful-only' and comply even with harmful requests.
 We discuss these models in more detail in \Cref{app:jb_models}.